Jane E. Boyd

 Do you think of poison ivy as a scurrilous weed to be avoided at all costs?
 Think again!
 There was a time when the daring and curious found promise in poison ivy and its rash-inducing relatives.

 Neon is a dull and invisible gas until it’s trapped in a tube and zapped with electricity.
-Literally pulled out of thin air, neon became the bright light of the modern world, a symbol of progress, and an essential component of the electronic age.
+Literally pulled out of thin air, it became a symbol of progress and an essential component of the electronic age.

-In the 19th century chemical oblivion replaced liquor, opiates, and bleeding as the numbing agent of choice in the surgeon’s toolkit.
-Anesthesia—transformed from chemical oddity and party favorite into an essential element of Civil War operating theaters—fundamentally changed patients’ psychological and physical experiences of surgery.
+In the 19th century, chemical oblivion replaced liquor, opiates, and bleeding as the numbing agent of choice for surgeons.

 The first balloons, both hot-air and hydrogen powered, drew spectacular crowds and set off a craze—balloonomania!